Electric car use by country: China

-As of December 2023, China had the world's largest stock of highway legal plug-in passenger cars with 7.84 million units, corresponding to about 46% of the global plug-in car fleet in use.
-Of these, all-electric cars accounted for 81.6% of the all new energy passenger cars in circulation.
-The plug-in car segment achieved a record 15% market share in 2021.
-Plug-in passenger cars represent 2.6% of all cars on Chinese roads at the end of 2021.
+As of December 2023, China had the world's largest stock of highway legal plug-in passenger cars with 20.41 million units, corresponding to almost half of the global plug-in car fleet in use.
+Of these, all-electric cars accounted for 76% of the all new energy passenger cars in circulation.
+The plug-in car segment achieved a record 37% market share in 2023, of which, the all-electrics had an uptake of 25%.
+Plug-in passenger cars represented 6% of all cars on Chinese roads at the end of 2023.

-Domestically produced cars dominate new energy car sales in China, accounting for about 96% of sales in 2017.
+Domestically produced cars dominate new energy car sales in Mainland China, accounting for about 96% of sales in 2017.
 Another particular feature of the Chinese passenger plug-in market is the dominance of small entry level vehicles.

 As of 2019, China also dominated the plug-in light commercial vehicle and electric bus deployment, with its stock reaching over 500,000 buses in 2019, 98% of the global stock, and 247,500 electric light commercial vehicles, 65% of the global fleet.
 In addition, the country also leads sales of medium- and heavy duty electric trucks, with over 12,000 trucks sold, and nearly all battery electric.
 Since 2011, cumulative sales of all classes of new energy vehicles (NEV) totaled 7.4 million at the end of September 2021.